To enable bootstrapping in light modules install the Content Importer module.

 See How content import works for a more detailed explanation.

 Bootstrap files can also be imported or bootstrapped manually using the import actions in the JCR Browser and many other apps.
-However, the content of this page is limited to importing bootstrap files in the Pulse and the term "bootstrapping" is used in this context only.
+However, the content of this page is limited to importing bootstrap files in the Tasks app and the term "bootstrapping" is used in this context only.

 Using bootstrap files